gmorales03/Front-end-notOfferUp/README.md

 One of our most successful features is our `AddListing` feature which allows users to RESTfully create resources that are logged in the backend database.
 This was one of the more challenging aspects but we figured it out after reading a lot about Cross-Origin Resource Sharing (CORS).
 The databases were challenging to work with mainly for this reason.
 We learned a bit about adjusting CORS headers and the mechanism of transfering data from server to browser.

 ### Testing
 AJ was able to figure out how to implement testing strategies into our front-end code.
+We are working with a growing codebase and we figured using tests would help us debug when needed.
 We used Enzyme, a React-specific testing utility, to build and implement tests and flag.
 We imported Shallow to simulate user events with the `AddListing` component.

 ### CORB Bugs
 One of the biggest front-end issues we're stil working with is the trouble of getting images to reliably populate.
 We're working through a Cross-Origin Read Blocking error that prevents our browser from rendering URL links in our database.